Critical Warning Signs of Compulsive Hoarding

 Having you over to their home means that they will have to explain the clutter and mess that their home has become.
 By inviting you out somewhere else, they can hide any signs that they have a problem.

-4. They Have a Shopping Addiction
+4. Shopping Addiction & Over-Acquisition

 People with a compulsive hoarding disorder also tend to have shopping addictions.
 This allows them to add on to their collection as much as they want.
 This may also result in them being unable to pay their bills or purchase necessities.